bhisaac/5eFP/5eFP-SRD.md

 # Perks

 Perks are game features that provide discrete benefits that further customize your character's build, which can be found in treasure chests or are sometimes available for purchase at HQ's Market or another building at HQ.
-Perks are further divided into the following categories: trinkets, tools, features, fighting styles, gathering, and crafting.
+Perks are further divided into the following categories: crafting and gathering, features, fighting styles, trinkets, and tools.

 ## Crafting and Gathering

-_(The gathering/crafting system is in development.)_

 ### Blacksmith